-Here is a table listing current 15-year fixed rates available in Ashburn.
+Here is a table listing current Ashburn 15-year fixed rates.

 Across the United States 88% of home buyers finance their purchases with a mortgage.
 Of those people who finance a purchase, nearly 90% of them opt for a 30-year fixed rate loan.
 The 15-year fixed-rate mortgage is the second most popular home loan choice among Americans, with 6% of borrowers choosing a 15-year loan term.